al-holm/aika/docs/general/use _cases.md

 ---

 => The user clicks the "tasks" button under the system message to open the task widget.
+It can be multiple choice questions, open questions and fill the gap tasks.

 => System displays tasks relevant to the current learning context.